Buckleys Reef (Wilsons Promontory) Surf Stats

 All swells

-The graph shows the variation of swells directed at Buckleys Reef (Wilsons Promontory) through a typical June, based on 3506 NWW3 model predictions since 2006 (values every 3 hours).
-The wave model does not forecast surf and wind right at the coast so we have chosen the most applicable grid node based on what we know about Buckleys Reef (Wilsons Promontory), and at Buckleys Reef (Wilsons Promontory) the best grid node is 20 km away (12 miles).
-The rose diagram describes the distribution of swell sizes and swell direction, while the graph at the bottom shows the same thing but without direction information.
-Five colours illustrate increasing wave sizes.
-Blue shows the smallest swells, less that 0.5m (1.5 feet) high.
-These were forecast 23% of the time.
-Green and yellow show increasing swell sizes and red represents biggest swells greater than >3m (>10ft).
-In either graph, the area of any colour is proportional to how often that size swell occurs.
-The diagram indicates that the most common swell direction, shown by the biggest spokes, was SW, whereas the the prevailing wind blows from the WNW.
-Because the wave model grid is offshore, sometimes a strong offshore wind blows largest waves away from Buckleys Reef (Wilsons Promontory) and away from the coast.
-We lump these in with the no surf category of the bar chart.
-To avoid confusion we don't show these in the rose plot.
-Because wind determines whether or not waves are good for surfing at Buckleys Reef (Wilsons Promontory), you can select a similar diagram that shows only the swells that were predicted to coincide with glassy or offshore wind conditions.
-Over an average June, swells large enough to cause clean enough to surf waves at Buckleys Reef (Wilsons Promontory) run for about 10% of the time.
+The graph illustrates the variation of swells directed at Buckleys Reef (Wilsons Promontory) over a normal July and is based upon 3720 NWW3 model predictions since 2006 (values every 3 hours).
+The wave model does not forecast surf and wind right at the shore so we have chosen the most applicable grid node based on what we know about Buckleys Reef (Wilsons Promontory).
+In the case of Buckleys Reef (Wilsons Promontory), the best grid node is 20 km away (12 miles).
+The rose diagram illustrates the distribution of swell directions and swell sizes, while the graph at the bottom shows the same thing but without direction information.
+Five colours represent increasing wave sizes.
+Very small swells of less than 0.5m (1.5 feet) high are shown in blue.
+These happened 24% of the time.
+Green and yellow show increasing swell sizes and largest swells greater than >3m (>10ft) are shown in red.
+In both graphs, the area of any colour is proportional to how frequently that size swell occurs.
+The diagram suggests that the dominant swell direction, shown by the largest spokes, was SW, whereas the the most common wind blows from the WNW.
+Because the wave model grid is away from the coast, sometimes a strong offshore wind blows largest waves away from Buckleys Reef (Wilsons Promontory) and out to sea.
+We group these with the no surf category of the bar chart.
+To simplify things we don't show these in the rose plot.
+Because wind determines whether or not waves are surfable at Buckleys Reef (Wilsons Promontory), you can select a similar diagram that shows only the swells that were expected to coincide with glassy or offshore wind conditions.
+During a typical July, swells large enough to cause good for surfing waves at Buckleys Reef (Wilsons Promontory) run for about 14% of the time.

 Also see Buckleys Reef (Wilsons Promontory) wind stats